 So you’ve met someone.
 And things seem to be going well.
-You’ve had a couple dates, and this other person seems to think you’re pretty cool.
+You’ve had a couple of dates, and this other person seems to think you’re pretty cool.
 You haven’t managed to scare them away yet, and you find them to be wonderfully intriguing.
 You’re slowly revealing your quirks, and somehow they seem to find the strange things you do endearing.
 For the first time in a while, you may be happy with where things are headed, but in the back of your mind, you’re dreading the chance of another situation where it didn’t work out.

-We talked with Cristina Pineda of Celebrity Matchmaker at Matchmakers in the City about early relationship mistakes to keep your eye out for.
+We chatted with matchmaker Cristina Pineda about early relationship mistakes to keep your eye out for.
 While some mistakes can be easily avoided, Pineda warned against red flags—when someone repeats the behavior over and over again, something she refers to as "fluke or flaw."

 "If they do it once, it could be a fluke, however repeatedly means that it's a flaw, a red flag, and extremely hard to change," she says.
 "It's totally fine to bring up something that bothers you, sometimes the person just needs to hear the critique, and they will change.
 However, if they refuse to change, you can either live with it or move on."